twiddlingbits/twr-wasm/docs/more/debugging.md

 <h2>Useful Functions</h2>

-Use `twr_conlog` to print 'printf' style to the Javascript console from C (reference is elsewhere in this doc.)
+Use `twr_conlog` to print 'printf' style to the JavaScript console from C (reference is elsewhere in this doc.)
 ~~~
 #include "twr-wasm.h"

 twr_conlog("hello 99 in hex: %x",99);
 ~~~

-Use `twrWasmModule.divLog()` to print to a div inside Javascript code (reference is elsewhere in this doc.)
+Use `twrWasmModule.divLog()` to print to a div inside JavaScript code (reference is elsewhere in this doc.)

 <h2>Testing Without a Web Server</h2>